-Reservations for promotions in government jobs are not a fundamental right, says Supreme Court
+‘States can’t be forced to give reservations in government job promotions’: Supreme Court

 “There is no doubt the state government is not bound to make reservations,” the court said.
 “There is no fundamental right which inheres in an individual to claim reservation in promotions.
 No mandamus can be issued by the court directing state governments to provide reservations.”
 The court’s judgement overturned a 2012 Uttarakhand High Court ruling that directed the state to provide quotas to specified communities.

-The Supreme Court added that while Articles 16(4) and 16(4-A) of the Constitution give states the power to make such reservations, it is so only “if in the opinion of the state they are not adequately represented in the services of the state”.
+The Supreme Court added that while Articles 16(4) and 16(4A) of the Constitution give states the power to make such reservations, it is so only “if in the opinion of the state they are not adequately represented in the services of the state”.
 The court also cautioned the states, asserting that they have to justify decisions taken if challenged in a court of law.

 The decisions have to be taken using quantifiable data, the Supreme Court said.
 However, it added that quantifiable data need not be provided if the state decides not to provide for reservations to a particular community, the Hindustan Times reported.